For the People - Anelia Schutte

 Her short story, ‘The Unkindness of Ravens,’ was published in 2005 in ‘From Here to Here: Stories inspired by London's Circle Line.’
 Somewhere in a drawer she also has an unpublished children's story about a bullied dung beetle.

-By day, Anelia is a creative director at language consultancy The Writer.
+By day, Anelia is the CEO of the language consultancy, The Writer.
 Now based in New York, she holds on to her South Africanness by making bobotie and rusks for her friends, drinking Stellenbosch wines, speaking Afrikaans to fellow expats, and spending hours on the phone with her mother.

 - Amazon author page: Anelia Schutte